Volunteers—The Heart of Hospice

 Provide companionship support to dying patients and their families when a patient is likely to die within 24 hours.
 A volunteer’s calm and peaceful presence, along with his/her familiarity with the dying process, provide a special empathy and compassion during this time of transition.
-Vigil volunteers must undergo an additional four-hour training.
+Vigil volunteers must undergo an additional six-hour training.

 Add an intergenerational component, with guardian approval, to patient and family care in the Inpatient Unit, the office, or other facilities.
 Teens visit with patients, assist staff, and help visitors and patients’ families.

 In the spirit of providing superior care, call home patients weekly.

 We Honor Veterans Volunteers